CloudLabs-MOC/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab2_Explore_workspaces_and_filtering.md

 1. Select your **My workspace** tile and then move it to another location on the Home page.

-    >[!Note] If you are unable to move the tile, refresh the page and the retry the previous steps to move the tile.
+    **Note**: If you are unable to move the tile, refresh the page and the retry the previous steps to move the tile.

 1. Close the toolbar.